bvandewe/cml-cloud-manager/docs/cml-feature-requests.md

 2. **Exam Delivery**: Monitoring real-time provisioning of CML Workers for candidates attempting Cisco Exams via PVUE.
 While Cloud Manager currently observes this activity rather than orchestrating it, the lack of deep integration leads to inefficient compute usage and higher costs.

 **Phase 2 (Future State):**
-The roadmap involves evolving CML Cloud Manager into a comprehensive **Resource Manager** that decouples compute provisioning (CML Workers) from workload scheduling (Lablet instances).
+The roadmap involves evolving Lablet Cloud Manager into a comprehensive **Resource Manager** that decouples compute provisioning (CML Workers) from workload scheduling (Lablet instances).
 This architecture will mirror Kubernetes principles, autonomously auto-scaling compute resources to handle distributed workloads efficiently.

 To support this evolution, optimize cloud costs, and ensure enterprise security, we require deeper integration capabilities with the CML platform.
 The following feature requests outline critical enhancements to CML's API and security architecture that would enable: